abdchehadeh/bodyMap/README.md

 ## Getting Started & Prerequisites

-There is not need to any other software, yet you need to select your picture from the web or use one of your own and access to https://www.image-map.net/
+There is no need to any other software, yet you need to select your picture from the web or use one of your own and access to https://www.image-map.net/